saathvikpd/saathvikpd/README.md

-### 👋 Hi there, I'm Saathvik Dirisala!
+## 👋 Hi there, I'm Saathvik Dirisala!

 I'm a software engineer & data scientist passionate about building intelligent, scalable systems.
+I am currently pursuing my M.S. in Computer Science (sp. in AI) at the University of Southern California.
+I am super passionate about machine learning and artifical intelligence and hope to contribute to research at the frontiers of the fields.

 ---

 #### 🎓 Education
 - **University of California, San Diego**
-  B.S. in Data Science, Sep 2021 – Mar 2025
+  B.S. in Data Science (ML + AI), Sep 2021 – Mar 2025

 - **University of Southern California**
-  M.S. in Computer Science (AI), Aug 2025 – Dec 2026 (Incoming)
+  M.S. in Computer Science (AI), Aug 2025 – Dec 202g

 ---